 Implementing digital platforms and tools in the right way across your company can do wonders for business efficiency—one of the primary goals of a good HR department.

-Understanding how to roll out and utilize employee chat programs (Slack, Skype, Zoom) can build team camaraderie and make communication easier.
+Understanding how to roll out and utilize employee chat programs (Slack, Teams, Zoom) can build team camaraderie and make communication easier.
 And programs like Amazon Alexa are becoming vital parts of the modern workplace, allowing employees to avoid busy work and hold a conference call with one simple voice request.

 If your HR department isn’t staying up-to-date with employee engagement apps and cloud-based tools that can help document and analyze employee performance, then your company may have less to offer top talent.

-A key responsibility of HR departments at forward-thinking companies is conceiving of and executing wellness programs.
+A key responsibility of HR departments at forward-thinking companies is conceiving and executing wellness programs.
 Generally, these programs increase productivity, lower healthcare costs, and give employees an incentive to stay fit.

 Tech solutions allow your company to get creative with how you structure your “office.”
 No longer do employment hubs need to be contained within four walls, as remote employees can video-conference in regularly.